 I started last summer in the co-op program and began working in the tool room.
 The tool room was a great place to get exposure to many different areas of business.
 This exposure was exactly what I needed to help me identify the path I wanted to take in my career.

 At first, I was set on wanting to be a welder.
 My supervisor was instrumental in my development and encouraged me to use this co-op experience to job shadow any and all areas that I might find interest in pursuing.
 He helped me explore and get exposure to the many different opportunities Bassett had to offer.
 During this time, I participated in a job shadow with an HVAC field supervisor.
 This supervisor taught me about the HVAC process, the physics and science behind each step, and explained the importance of these systems to a company’s operation.
 It’s a really big deal making sure that the system is up and running smoothly and that our customers are well taken care of.
-As I learned more, I realized that a career in HVAC where I can travel and service customers at their locations across the United States and work on a variety of types of systems would be a great fit for me.
+As I learned more, I realized that a career in HVAC where I can travel, work on a variety of systems, and service customers at their locations across the United States would be a great fit for me.
 Learning #2: Learn from the best.
 A co-op is a great opportunity to learn from the experts.
 During my job shadow, I learned about the applications of math and science, the way chillers work, and how the fluid moves through them.
 I was able to receive first-hand experience and real-world exposure giving me the opportunity to visualize myself in that role and see if it would be a good future career for me.